Co-parenting Support Group

 Since the group includes parents at different stages in their therapy, some of the newer group members can find encouragement from seeing the positive impacts on parents further along in the group.

-Just being part of a group of parents who understand what you are going through and have experienced similar problems helps parents see that they are not alone.
+Just being part of a group of parents who understand what you are going through and have experienced similar problems with co-parenting helps parents see that they are not alone.

 - Imparting information.

-Other parents can be a great resource for information.
+Other parents can be a great resource for information about co-parenting.

 - The corrective recapitulation of the primary family group.

-This wordy principle refers to the process of members of the group learning and exploring their childhood experiences, personalities, behaviors and feelings, and learning how to identify and avoid destructive or non-helpful behaviors in their co-parenting.
+This wordy principle refers to the process of parents in the group learning and exploring their childhood experiences, personalities, behaviors and feelings, and learning how to identify and avoid destructive or non-helpful behaviors in their co-parenting.

 - Development of socialization techniques.